 Hostile work environments can be incredibly challenging to overcome.
 From being berated on a regular basis, to experiencing constant intimidation, those who experience this kind of harassment have every right to file a hostile work environment claim against their employer.
 However, in some cases, an employer will terminate an employee before the claim can even go through.
 If this is the case, it is in your best interest to seek the legal guidance of a skilled hostile work environment attorney to help fight for your rights as a worker.
-At California Employment Attorneys Group our well versed hostile work environment attorneys can guide you through the process of building your case, filing your claim, and reaching a favorable outcome for your case.
+At California Labor Law Employment Attorneys Group our well versed hostile work environment attorneys can guide you through the process of building your case, filing your claim, and reaching a favorable outcome for your case.
 If you have any questions after reading this article, please feel free to reach out to our law offices for a free consultation from one of our top-rated legal advisors.

 Hostile Work Environments And What You Can Do